OlivierLD/raspberry-coffee/JupyterNotebooks/README.md

 > April 2019: Still having problems to install JDK 9 on a Raspberry Pi B3+ ...
 Certificate stuff.
 > But all the features described here can be run on a system where Java 9 is happy.

+> Aug 2019: The last Raspbian version (Buster) comes with Java 11.
+All is fixed.

 Install Jupyter on the Raspberry Pi is easy:
 ```